JFleming4/Sysc3303Project/README.txt

 /src/main/java/
     - FTPClient.java - The Java Client
     - FTPServer.java - The Java server
-    - components/ErrorSimulator.java - The Error Simulator created by Client
+    - components/ErrorSimulator.java - The Error Simulator
     - exceptions/ - projects specific exceptions for invalid packet and invalid commands
     - formats/ - All the message types that are involved in the TFTP protocol
     - logging/ - Simple logger